-The Company's counterparty default risk charge includes an allowance for a collateral arrangement.
+The Company's counterparty default risk charge includes an allowance for collateral arrangements.
 The simplification based on Article 112 of the Delegated Regulation is applied for the calculation of the risk adjusted value of collateral to take into account the economic effect of the collateral.